kuboris/smartoscope/README.md

 We need you help !
 ------------------
 We believe this project could help people.
-Do you believe the same ?
+Do you believe the same?
-What do we need help with at the moment ?
+What do we need help with at the moment?
-1) Android Designer:  Are you experienced android designer ?
-Our app needs to get some slick visuals !
-Contact us !
+1) Android Designer:  Are you experienced android designer?
+Our app needs to get some slick visuals!
+Contact us!
 2) Azure/Amazon/?
 Virtual machine provider.
 Training takes a lot of CPU/GPU power.
-Are you able to provide us with credits to train it ?
-Contact us !
+Are you able to provide us with credits to train it?
+Contact us!
 3) Doctors.
-Are you interested in this app ?
-Do you have experience with skin melanoma ?
-Would you like to test our app ?
+Are you interested in this app?
+Do you have experience with skin melanoma?
+Would you like to test our app?
 4) Anyone with an idea - Do you wan't to help us with anything else ?
-Do you have suggestions ?
-Contact us !
+Do you have suggestions?
+Contact us!

 Contact email : kuboklauco(magic at sign)gmail(dot)com